Klipper3d/klipper/docs/Pressure_Advance.md

 test object.
 It is a good idea to read this document in full prior to running the test.

-Use a slicer to generate g-code for the large hollow square found in [docs/prints/square_tower.stl](prints/square_tower.stl).
+Use a slicer to generate G-Code for the large hollow square found in [docs/prints/square_tower.stl](prints/square_tower.stl).
 Use a high speed (eg, 100mm/s), zero infill, and a coarse layer height (the layer height should be around 75% of the nozzle diameter).
 Make sure any